slightlytyler/nolan/readme.md

 #### Authors

-Relate Authors to Faculty or Sync Info
+Relate Authors to Faculty or Sync Info (with: Simple Local Avatars)

 #### More News/Post Channels